Course Description

 Course Structure

-Web Forum Discussion: This is an ongoing element of the class; short discussion questions are posted on our website forum and students discuss, with their peers and myself, thoughtful short-form answers to our course readings.
+Web Forum Discussion: This is an ongoing element of the class; short discussion questions are posted on our website forum, and students discuss, with their peers and me, thoughtful short-form answers to our course readings.
 This is an excellent preparation for longer writing assignments and represents a more personal/conversational writing aspect.

 I will also send out a weekly homework update email to both students and parents.